Odden69/dixies_doggy_daycare/README.md

 ## Testing
 This section can be found in a separat document: XXX

+### Bugs left unfixed
+There are som work left to be done on the Roboto font family.
+Problems with the bold font gives an unfavorable look to the site when viewed on Firefox or Safari browsers.

 ## Credits
 First of all I want to thank my Mentor, Maria Hynes, who has supported me through the project with lots of valuable advice and xxx
 The Tutors at Code Institue were there when I ran my head into the wall and needed guidence.